Learning Resources

 1. Curriculum Support

-The Learning Resources Division's first priority is to provide a current, core collection of print and non-print materials to students in support of curriculum requirements.
-Since the College's focus is on the first two years of an undergraduate curriculum, as well as four-year programs in certain subject areas, materials recommended for undergraduates will receive first priority for purchase.
+Learning Resources priority is to provide a current, core collection of print and non-print materials to students in support of curriculum requirements.
+Since the College's focus is on undergraduate education, materials recommended for undergraduates will receive priority for purchase.

 2. Selection Criteria by Type of Material